KittiKovacs/winenation/README.md

 ##

-As the final project of the course, my aim is to create a full-stack site based around business logic used to control a centrally owned dataset and to provide paid access to the site's data and services using all technologies such as HTML, CSS, JAvascript, Python, Django, relational databases and Stripe payments.
+As this is the final Milestone project of Code Institute's Full stack web developer course, my aim was to create a full-stack site based around business logic used to control a centrally owned dataset and to provide paid access to the site's data and services.

 The project is an Ecommerce site for a wine shop specializing in Eastern European wines, which also has a subscription-based wine delivery service that allows shoppers to purchase wines at a better price than buying individual bottles, the longer the subscription period the lower the price per bottle.